fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 in the form of properties which functions, methods or objects should satisfy, and FsCheck then tests that the properties hold in a large number of randomly generated cases.

+### Using Travis and AppVeyor Continuous Integration builds

+You can automate the build and test of all commits and pull requests to GitHub projects on Linux and OSX by using Travis.
+This is very easy to arrange, just add a .travis.yml file to your project root ([example](https://github.com/fsharp/FSharp.Data/blob/master/.travis.yml), [example](https://github.com/fsharp/FSharp.Compiler.Service/blob/master/.travis.yml) ), and register the project in your Travis account.

+Setting the language to "objective-c" causes Travis to use an OSX machine for build.

+Travis is free for open source  projects.

+To also automate your build and test on Windows, AppVeyor is a good choice.
+Here is [an example configuration file](https://github.com/fsharp/FSharp.Compiler.Service/blob/master/appveyor.yml).

 ------

 # Miscellaneous Notes on Open Source and Cross Platform Development

-### Using the TeamCity build service

-For open source community projects, a build service is available at [http://teamcity.codebetter.com](http://teamcity.codebetter.com) which includes both Linux and Windows build agents.

-To use versions of Mono such as Mono 3.0.12, you need to set an environment variable in your build config.
-Under build parameters, add this environment variable "env.MOPE_VERSION" and set it to "3.0.12".

 ### Testing on multiple platforms

-If you are Windows developers, you can set up a Vagrant box in order to test your libraries and tools on Mono.
+If you are Windows developers, you can set up a Vagrant box in order to test your libraries and tools on Mono (though often a Travis build is simpler, see above)
 A detailed guide of setting up Vagrant is available [here](http://christoph.ruegg.name/blog/test-csharp-fsharp-on-mono-with-vagrant.html).